codepo8/developer-advocacy-handbook/README.md

 This is a new, 2020 version of this 11 year old book and I added quite a few new chapters and removed outdated materials.

-If that is of interest to you, you can start choosing from the [table of contents](toc) or [reading the book](what-is-developer-advocacy).
+If that is of interest to you, you can start choosing from the [table of contents](toc) or [to read the book](what-is-developer-advocacy).